City of Moab Parking Management Study

 In 2019, the Moab City Council approved the Moab Parking Management Study to provide guidance when addressing certain parking concerns within the City.
 These concerns include the availability of sufficient parking in the Downtown Area, relocation of parking necessitated by the upcoming U.S. 191 widening project, the safety of all vehicles including bicycles, and addressing the large number of oversized and trailered vehicles.

-The City of Moab will be installing a back-in angle parking along 100 South, west of Main Street, as a part of the 100 West Infrastructure Improvements Project.
-This pilot project, located just off of Main Street, will include 15 back-in angle parking spaces.
+The City of Moab installed back-in angle parking along 100 South, west of Main Street, as a part of the 100 West Infrastructure Improvements Project.
+This pilot project, located just off of Main Street, includes 15 back-in angle parking spaces.
 The change will greatly improve safety and visibility for drivers, as well as for pedestrians and bicyclists.

 What is Back-in Angle Parking?